marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 &ndash; SAINT THOMAS AQUINAS
 \
 \
-*My favourite thing is to go where I've never been.* \
+*My favorite thing is to go where I've never been.* \
 &ndash; DIANE ARBUS
 \
 \